cschreib/lxgui/README.md

 * **Platform independent**.
 The library is coded in standard C++17.
 Platform dependent concepts, such as rendering or input, are handled by back-end plugins (for rendering: SFML, SDL, or pure OpenGL; for input: SFML or SDL).
 Builds on Linux, MacOS, Windows, and WebAssembly.
 * **High-DPI aware**.
 The interface can be scaled by an arbitrary factor when rendered on the screen.
 This can be used to improve accessibility for visually-impaired users.
 * **Non intrusive**.
 The library will fit in your existing application without taking over your main loop.
 All it needs is being fed events, a call to `update()`, a call to `render()`, and nothing more.
 * **Fully extensible**.
-Except for the base GUI components (gui::frame), every widget is designed to be used as a plugin: gui::texture, gui::font_string, gui::button, gui::edit_box, ...
-New widgets can be added easily in your own code without modifying lxgui.
+Except for the base GUI region types, every region type is designed to be used as a plugin: gui::texture, gui::font_string, gui::button, gui::edit_box, ...
+New region types can be added easily in your own code without modifying lxgui.
 * **Fully documented**.
 Every class in the library is documented.
 Doxygen documentation is included (and available on-line [here](https://cschreib.github.io/lxgui/html/annotated.html) for the C++ API, and [here](https://cschreib.github.io/lxgui/lua/index.html) for the Lua API).
 * **Design with layout files and script files**.
 The library can use a combination of layout files (XML or YAML, defining the GUI layout) and script files (Lua, for event handling, etc.) to construct a fully functional GUI.
 One can also create everything directly C++ if the flexibility of the layout+script files is not required.
 * **Internationalization and localization support**.
 The library supports translatable text with a fully flexible system, allowing correct display of the GUI in multiple languages.
 This is optional: if only one language is required, one can just hard-code strings without worrying about translations.
 At present, only left-to-right languages are supported.
 * **A familiar API...**.
 The layout and scripting APIs are inspired by World of Warcraft's successful GUI system.
-It is not an exact copy, but most of the important features are there (virtual widgets, inheritance, ...).
+It is not an exact copy, but most of the important features are there (virtual regions, inheritance, ...).

-## Available GUI widgets
+## Available GUI region types

-* **uiobject** (abstract): the very base of every GUI widget; can be placed on screen, and that's about it.
+* **region**: the very base of every GUI element; can be placed on screen, and that's about it.
-* **layered_region** (abstract): can be rendered on the screen.
+* **layered_region**: can be rendered on the screen as part of a draw layer.
 * **frame**: can contain layered_regions (sorted by layer) and other frames, and respond to events.
 * **texture**: can render a texture file, a gradient, or a plain color.
 * **font_string**: can render text.